tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 may then be used directly in an algorithm, or can be used to construct the curve or the surface by calling the appropriate constructor provided by the classes <i>Geom2d_BSplineCurve, Geom_BSplineCurve </i> or <i>Geom_BSplineSurface</i>.

-The <i>Geom2dConvert</i> package provides the following:
+The <i>Geom2dConvert</i> module provides the following:

-  * a global function which is used to construct a BSpline curve from a bounded curve based on a 2D curve from the Geom2d package,
+  * a global function which is used to construct a BSpline curve from a bounded curve based on a 2D curve from the Geom2d module,
   * a splitting algorithm which computes the points at which a 2D BSpline curve should be cut in order to obtain arcs with the same degree of continuity,
   * global functions used to construct the BSpline curves created by this splitting algorithm, or by other types of segmentation of the BSpline curve,
   * an algorithm which converts a 2D BSpline curve into a series of adjacent Bezier curves.

-The <i> GeomConvert</i> package also provides the following:
+The <i> GeomConvert</i> module also provides the following:

-  * a global function used to construct a BSpline curve from a bounded curve based on a curve from the Geom package,
+  * a global function used to construct a BSpline curve from a bounded curve based on a curve from the Geom module,
   * a splitting algorithm, which computes the points at which a BSpline curve should be cut in order to obtain arcs with the same degree of continuity,
   * global functions to construct BSpline curves created by this splitting algorithm, or by other types of BSpline curve segmentation,
   * an algorithm, which converts a BSpline curve into a series of adjacent Bezier curves,
-  * a global function to construct a BSpline surface from a bounded surface based on a surface from the Geom package,
+  * a global function to construct a BSpline surface from a bounded surface based on a surface from the Geom module,
   * a splitting algorithm, which determines the curves along which a BSpline surface should be cut in order to obtain patches with the same degree of continuity,
   * global functions to construct BSpline surfaces created by this splitting algorithm, or by other types of BSpline surface segmentation,
   * an algorithm, which converts a BSpline surface into a series of adjacent Bezier surfaces,